 Since 2007, Dr. Karin J Bohleke has served as the director of the Fashion Archives and Museum and teaches courses within the Department of History/Philosophy.
 Bohleke is a talented seamstress with a plethora of knowledge on preserving textiles and historical garments.

-“I was born in Norway, my family is Norwegian.
-And, you know, kids are taught to knit very early, boys and girls, both men and women, it’s just the culture.
-I come from a very textile handy family.
-I mean, they’re professional tailors and dressmakers, and I have a picture of my great-great-grandmother posed in her living room with her embroidery projects, the finished ones draped all around her.
-I mean, it was generations, I think it’s genetic.
-I spin, weave, knit, crochet, sew, embroider, tat and I can do bobbin lace as well.
-So all those skills get applied to identifying the costume as well as doing any conservation,” said Bohleke.
+“I was born in Norway; my entire family is Norwegian.
+Everyone—both boys and girls—learns to knit very early as part of the school curriculum.
+It’s just the culture.
+I come from a very textile-handy family that includes professional tailors and dressmakers and I have a picture of my great-great-grandmother in her living room with her finished embroidery projects draped all around her on every available bit of furniture.
+I honestly think it’s genetic.
+I spin, weave, knit, crochet, sew, embroider, tat and I can also do bobbin lace.
+All those skills get applied to identifying the costumes and doing any conservation,” said Bohleke.

 Fashion Archives and Museum of Shippensburg University